pi-star-2025/pi_star/Misc/Universe/End_Of_Time/hive.md

 The rules highest up in the red/blue/green mind (center of earth) relate to "alarms" to communiate with the sun and galaxies, which mushrooms actually know how to use to send messages amongst themselves/plants.
 To access these "alarms", you have to break into the puzzles of bird circles and twisting pipes, via "light" in order to ring the powerful metals, which the π of earth uses to trumpet messages.

+...

+The best way to do this is to pupeteer 3-body problems with many stars.
+Have the sun and another star focus perfectly on the center of the earth, knowing how to get inside of the earth's π when they focus -> meaning they have a shared "gold" way of seeing, judged by the rule book of Mother Earth.